Fortune Logo

 Meaning and History

-The logos of the publication are word-based, indicating print media.
+The publication’s logos are word-based, indicating print media.
 The title as a logo helps to focus the reader’s attention on the main thing.
 Therefore, the symbol is easily remembered.
 Despite being only one word, Fortune’s logos are very diverse.
 Each rebranding is a new font, size, letter thickness, and color.
 The only constant is the meaning – information for the business-minded and wealthy.
 Rebrandings reflected the magazine’s understanding of its mission.
 They conveyed changes in the editorial views and the transformation of the business society itself.

 What is Fortune?